The Cultural Foundations of Honor and Revenge in Saxon Society

 The Church's Attempts to Limit Violence

 The conversion of Saxon England to Christianity, beginning with Augustine's mission in 597 and continuing through the 7th and 8th centuries, brought new moral frameworks that challenged traditional feud practices.
 Christian teachings emphasized forgiveness, turning the other cheek, and leaving vengeance to God.
 Church councils and penitentials required those who killed in feuds to perform penance, sometimes for years.
-The Penitential of Theodore, attributed to Archbishop Theodore of Canterbury (668–690), imposed specific penalties for killing in vengeance, seeking to redirect the impulse toward reconciliation rather than retaliation.
+The Penitential of Theodore, attributed to Archbishop Theodore of Canterbury (668–690), imposed specific penalties for killing in vengeance: three years of penance for killing in self-defense, seven years for killing in a feud, and ten years for killing a cleric.
+These spiritual sanctions aimed to redirect the impulse toward reconciliation rather than retaliation.

 Kings increasingly used their authority to suppress feuds, imposing fines and punishments on those who took matters into their own hands rather than seeking resolution through royal courts.
 King Edgar (reigned 959–975) issued laws that required feud participants to obtain royal permission before pursuing vengeance, effectively placing the king as the ultimate arbiter of honor disputes.
+The king's peace (mund) extended to churches, markets, and royal highways—spaces where feuding was forbidden.
 This shift from family-based to state-based justice was gradual but transformative, laying the groundwork for later medieval legal systems.
+However, the Church also absorbed some elements of feud culture: saints were described as avengers of wrongs, and the concept of divine judgment (the ordeal) offered a supernatural alternative to kin-based vengeance.

 The Persistence of Feud Culture

 Despite Christianization, blood feud culture did not disappear quickly.
 It persisted in modified forms throughout the Anglo-Saxon period and beyond.
 The Norman Conquest of 1066 introduced new legal traditions, but feud practices continued in the border regions and among the native population.
-The Icelandic sagas, written in the 13th century but describing earlier Scandinavian culture, show similar patterns of feuding that Saxon England would have experienced.
 The study of Saxon feud ethics continues to illuminate how medieval societies balanced individual honor with community stability.
+Even after the establishment of royal courts, private feuds remained a reality, especially among the Gaelic and Norse populations of the British Isles.
+The late 12th-century laws of the Welsh king Hywel Dda show a similar wergild system, suggesting that feud culture was a widespread Indo-European inheritance, not unique to the Saxons.

 The Legacy of Saxon Feud Culture